os-chip-design/os-chip-design/README.md

 Make sure that Python3 is default and in a later version (3.6 or 3.8 for Caravel)

+Also make sure you have Docker: (if not, instructions for install: https://docs.docker.com/engine/install/ubuntu/)

 ```
 git clone https://github.com/The-OpenROAD-Project/OpenLane.git
 cd OpenLane/